-An injury case and the DUI case are separate.
+When a drunk driving accident happens, the subsequent injury case and DUI case are separate matters.
 Most drunk driving accidents occur in areas that are not particularly crowded, where there is more access to videos from the arresting officer investigating the accident.
-By collecting all of the paperwork and video from the DUI case, the injured person can substantially increase their recovery in the civil case.
-Having the police officer available as a witness in the civil case would be a fantastic source of information.
+By collecting all of the paperwork and video as supporting evidence for the DUI case, the injured person can substantially increase their recovery in a civil case.
+In addition, having the police officer available as a witness in the civil case would be a fantastic source of information.

-The plaintiff could recover the compensatory damages which are damages that allow the injured party, the plaintiff, to be made whole.
-These are the typical medical bills, lost wages, permanent injuries, which can be collected.
-Punitive damages are damages that typically are not covered by insurance, but are damages that the individual drunk driver would be responsible for out of their own pocket.
+In addition, when criminal activity like drunk driving is involved, punitive damages may also be included.
+Punitive damages are damages that typically are not covered by insurance, but that the individual drunk driver would be responsible for out of their own pocket.

-In an accident involving a drunk driver case, an injured person can sue for punitive damages with help from a Toledo drunk driving injury lawyer.
+In an accident involving a drunk driver case, an injured person can sue for punitive damages with help from a Toledo drunk driving injury attorney.
 Punitive damages are meant to punish the individual driver for their reckless, outrageous conduct under Ohio law.
-That would increase the value of the case substantially and put a lot of pressure on the other insurance company.
+This would increase the value of the case substantially and put a lot of pressure on the other insurance company.

 Another unique piece of information about a drunk driver situation is that normally there is going to be a police officer who would have interviewed the drunk driver, performed either a breath or urine test on the drunk driver, and possibly took statements from the drunk driver.
 All of this information will be valuable evidence for your injury claim.

 Contact a Toledo Drunk Driving Accident Attorney Now for Help

 If you or a loved one have been involved in a DUI wreck, help is here.
 Contact our firm and connect with an experienced Toledo drunk driving accident lawyer as soon as possible.